avp848/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction
+## Problem Statement
-Efficiently classifying tumors as malignant or benign
+The key challenge was to efficiently classify and diagnose tumors as malignant or benign.